MuzaPro/Investment-Oriented-Fin-Ed/README.md

 3. Launch the application by opening `index.html` in your browser, or use a local development server

-### GitHub Pages Deployment
+### Try the Demo!

-The site is automatically deployed via GitHub Pages at: https://your-username.github.io/investment-education-journey/
+The site is automatically deployed via GitHub Pages at: https://muzapro.github.io/Investment-Oriented-Fin-Ed/

 ## How To Use